mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

               ?bookTitle }

-We will be diving a little deeper into RDF examples but for now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually to see what they reference.
+We will be diving a little deeper into RDF examples in the next chapter when we write a tool for generating RDF data from raw text input.
+For now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually to see what they reference.

 ## Understanding the Resource Description Framework (RDF)